PublicInMotionGmbH/ui-kit/packages/modal/README.md

 ## Supported props

-It allows any props which are allowed for `input[type=checkbox]`.
+It allows any props which are allowed for `div`.
 Additionally, it handles some differently:

 Property name | Type      | Default | Description
 --------------|-----------|:-------:|--------------------------------